luanrabelo/SynGenes/README.md

         NADH-6
         CYTB
 ```

-#### Through an example with two genomes, it is possible to observe that they have different nomenclatures for genes.
+### Through an example with two genomes, it is possible to observe that they have different nomenclatures for genes.
 However, by using SynGenes, it is possible to standardize these nomenclatures.
 This allows, for example, writing the standardized forms in fasta files or in input files of other tools such as CREx.
 This way, it is possible to ensure the consistency and compatibility of genomic data when performing subsequent analyzes.

-***
 ## 2. Web Form
 ### We also created a web form (https://luanrabelo.github.io/SynGenes) to researchers who wish to perform individual searches using different names associated with the same gene.
 This web form generates a command that incorporates multiple names, enabling precise searches on the National Center for Biotechnology Information (NCBI) - GenBank platform.

-***
-## Authors
-##### Developers
+## Developers
 * [Luan Rabelo](https://twitter.com/lprabelo)
 * [Marcelo Vallinoto](https://twitter.com/mvallinoto01)
-***
 ## Citation
 > Rabelo et al.